adamsilver/fdpb/04-Login.md

 ## Contextual login forms

 Some sites have all-access areas and login-only areas.
-Quite often login form pages are designed without considering the context in which they are being used.
+Often login form pages are designed without considering the context in which they are being used.
+To explain, we'll use checkout as an example.
+And for purposes of demonstration, we'll ignore that forcing users to login beforehand is an anti-pattern.

-To demonstrate the problem, we'll ignore for the moment, that forcing users to login before checking out is an anti-pattern.
-Imagine a basket (or shopping cart page if you're linguistically american).
-On there is a *checkout* button.
+Take a shopping basket page.
+Below the basket details, there is a *checkout* button.
+Clicking it, takes the user to beginning of the checkout flow.
+However, if they are logged out, they're prompted to login.

-Clicking *Checkout* takes the user to the beginning of the checkout flow.
-If the user is logged out they are prompted to login first.
-A checkout flow, is often designed to streamline the process.
-To do this checkout flows have a minimalist layout.
+As discussed in chapter 2, we provide a checkout specific layout with a minimal header to streamline that process.
+We should ensure the login form should be given the same treatment, as the user should still feel as though they are in checkout.
+After all this is what they clicked.

-If the user went to checkout, then even though the user is presented with a login form, they should still feel as though they are in checkout.
 This is what we did for Kidly:

 ![Forced to login](./images/kidly-login.png)